How to Understand the Difference Between Furloughs and Layoffs

 Non-exempt employees are most often hourly workers.
 If someone is paid hourly, their employer can reduce their hours to put them on furlough without terminating them.

 For example, an employee who regularly works 20 hours a week could temporarily have their working schedule cut to only 10 hours.
 Alternatively, they could be given no hours, also known as a zero-hour schedule.
-If an employee is on a zero-hour schedule, they are still considered an employee but aren’t given any shifts or pay.
+If an employee is on a zero-hour schedule, they are still considered an employee but aren’t given any specific shifts, and are paid only for hours worked.

 When you put salaried employees on furlough, don’t expect them to still work or take the occasional call—it’s illegal.
 Employees cannot work at all while they are furloughed.
 Even something as small as sending an email could require you to pay that employee for the full day.